Error codes

 driver, but the peer

-name does not follow the required rules.
+name doesn't follow the required rules.
 The peer

 name must be 1–13 characters long and consist only of lowercase alphanumeric characters and dashes (a-z